Lawmakers push to legalize recreational marijuana in Kansas; Will it pass?

 TOPEKA, Kan.
-(KSNT) — Efforts are underway to push forward with marijuana legislation in Kansas.
+(KSNW) – Efforts are underway to push forward with marijuana legislation in Kansas.

 Several medical marijuana bills are on the table, and a group of democratic lawmakers introduced a bill that would legalize recreational marijuana in the state.
 The bill is set to be assigned a number this week.